Ocean fertilization: Impact on fisheries

 Adding urea to the ocean can cause phytoplankton blooms that serve as a food source for zooplankton and in turn feed for fish.
 This may increase fish catches.
 However, if cyanobacteria and dinoflagellates dominate phytoplankton assemblages that are considered poor quality food for fish then the increase in fish quantity may not be large.
 Some evidence links iron fertilization from volcanic eruptions to increased fisheries production.
 Other nutrients would be metabolized along with the added nutrient(s), reducing their presence in fertilized waters.

 Krill populations have declined dramatically since whaling began.
 Sperm whales transport iron from the deep ocean to the surface during prey consumption and defecation.
 Sperm whales have been shown to increase the levels of primary production and carbon export to the deep ocean by depositing iron-rich faeces into surface waters of the Southern Ocean.
 The faeces causes phytoplankton to grow and take up carbon.
 The phytoplankton nourish krill.
 Reducing the abundance of sperm whales in the Southern Ocean, whaling resulted in an extra 2 million tonnes of carbon remaining in the atmosphere each year.

 Ecosystem disruption

 Many locations, such as the Tubbataha Reef in the Sulu Sea, support high marine biodiversity.
 Nitrogen or other nutrient loading in coral reef areas can lead to community shifts towards algal overgrowth of corals and ecosystem disruption, implying that fertilization must be restricted to areas in which vulnerable populations are not put at risk.

-As the phytoplankton descend the water column, they decay, consuming oxygen and producing greenhouse gases methane and nitrous oxide.
-Plankton-rich surface waters could warm the surface layer, affecting circulation patterns.
+Critics of OIF in the open ocean have also expressed ecological concerns.
+However, while scientists call for careful ecological monitoring during field trials or implementation, no significant harmful ecological effects were observed across the 13 major OIF field experiments conducted between 1993 and 2012.

 Cloud formation

 Many phytoplankton species release dimethyl sulfide (DMS), which escapes into the atmosphere where it forms sulfate aerosols and encourages cloud formation, which could reduce warming.
-However, substantial increases in DMS could reduce global rainfall, according to global climate model simulations, while halving temperature increases as of 2100.
+Some global climate model simulations show that substantial increases in DMS could reduce global rainfall, while halving temperature increases as of 2100.